 Google Parking Van: How IT Professionals Live in San Francisco

-Working in the tech giants of Silicon Valley looks like a dream from the outside, and a probable six-figure salary turns this idea into a major career goal - a luxurious life beckons, so many technicians come to the San Francisco Bay Area.
-But what kind of life do they actually get?
+Working for the tech giants of Silicon Valley looks like a dream from the outside, and the likely six-figure salary turns this idea into a major career goal - the luxurious life beckons, which is why many tech workers flock to the San Francisco Bay Area.
+But what kind of life do they really get?

 Photo: video frame YouTube / Tech Insider